second-state/ewasm-design/faq.md

 ## How does ewasm handle non-determinism when a variety of programming languages are allowed to be used?
 Part of the project goal is to eliminate nasal-demons.
 It's in the MVP.
 There are still a couple of edge case like sign values on NaNs but they can be canonicalized by AST transforms.

-## Will ewasm be compatible with WASM?
+## Will ewasm be compatible with Wasm?
-Yes, the Ethereum System Interface can also be written in WASM.
+Yes, the Ethereum System Interface can also be written in Wasm.

-## Can ewasm be built even if WASM is not currently complete or will we need to wait for its completion/MVP?
+## Can ewasm be built even if Wasm is not currently complete or will we need to wait for its completion/MVP?
 Yes, but we would lose the "Shared tooling" benefit.
 So It might not make sense.

 ## Does ewasm use synchronous or asynchronous methods?